krlargo/SyncedLists/README.md

 ## Prerequisites / Installing / Deployment

 This app was made as a personal project for the purpose of serving as a coding sample to potential employers and is not intended to be installed/deployed by other users.
+This repository is missing essential files and will not build if you attempt to do so.

 ## Built With